Introduction

 until the beginning of the 20th century is characterized by two ideas,

-freedom of the press.
-A third ethical challenge arises now in a
+particularly freedom of the press.
+A third ethical challenge

 networked world, namely freedom of access.